Acova/DIS-vLab-Server-2_0/README.md

 #### Reverse proxy configuration

-Really, the application server is uWSGI that is included in the project dependencies, so Nginx is working as reverse proxy.
-Create new config file into **/etc/nginx/conf.d/dvls.conf** with your preferred text editor and fill it with these statement:
+After the implementation of WebSockets, the usage of uWSGI was no longer necesary, as the Socket.IO package creates a production ready server.
+Anyways, we still neeed to configure Nginx as a reverse proxy, and to translate WebSockets into HTTP.
 ```nginx
 server {
     listen 443 ssl;